TimPietrusky/visual-and-light-workshop/README.md

 Learn to create visuals and to control lights in this workshop, full of hands-on exercises.

+I will explain everything you need and there are just 2 things to prepare.

 - [Preparations](#preparations)
   - [Nice to have](#nice-to-have)
 - [Schedule](#schedule)